Our story so far...

-Over the past decade, Rebel Business School have been able to support over 8000 people via the Rebel courses, delivered live and in communities supported by local housing associations and councils.
+Over the past decade, The Rebel School have been able to support over 17,000 people via the Rebel courses, delivered live and in communities supported by local housing associations and councils.
 Just imagine: free alternative business advice, delivered with compassion and energy to empower people to change their lives, right on your doorstep.

-This brings us towards the present day: As of 2021 the original Rebel Business School concept was finally out-grown.
+This brings us towards the present day: As of 2021 the original Rebel School concept was finally out-grown.
 With a little bit of help (and negative encouragement) from the COVID-19 pandemic, the team very quickly learned how to deliver the same, high-impact, intensive and life changing courses online to the same communities.
 With online access at people’s fingertips, the number of attendees they could reach grew, the number of courses they could run increased and the speed at which the mission could be achieved grew ever higher with each course that went by.
-The Rebel Business School had finally been overtaken… They were no longer just popping up, they were here to stay.
+The Rebel School was no longer just popping up, they were here to stay.

 The world has changed.
 Business has changed.
 How we empower people to get started needs to change, urgently.